grazianomarallo/Thesis/README.md

 ## Project Structure

-- iwd-gm (forked from git://git.kernel.org/pub/scm/network/wireless/iwd.git)
+- iwd-gm

-- ell (forked from git://git.kernel.org/pub/scm/libs/ell/ell.git)
+- ell

-- fuzzer\_result: store the the result of the fuzzer executions
+- fuzzer\_result: store significant results of the fuzzers executions

 - Report: store the slideshow and the final report developed so far